 When a car is traveling at a very high speed, it takes longer to stop because of increased momentum and is more likely to go out of control.
 Speeding vehicles are at a high risk of rollover accidents and collisions that leading to serious and often fatal injuries.
 In short, speeding is responsible for a high percentage of car accident fatalities.

 Unfortunately, teens are the group that is most susceptible to getting injured or killed in speeding-related car accidents.
 Teen drivers have limited driving experience and are not fully capable of controlling a high-speed vehicle.
 This means teens are more likely to get injured or killed if they choose to drive too fast for the road, traffic, or weather conditions.

 What the Numbers Show

-With more than 33 percent of teen accident fatalities involving speeding, thousands of teens are dying every year because they driver or ride a car that is traveling too fast.
+With more than 33 percent of teen accident fatalities involving speeding, thousands of teens are dying every year because they drive or ride a car that is traveling too fast.
 It is a tragedy that these deaths are preventable, but they still occur and at an alarming rate.
 Some suggest that graduated licensing laws that restrict night driving and necessitate traveling with fewer passengers can go a long way in preventing such accidents.

 Responsibility of Parents

 Parents have to play a huge role in encouraging their teens to make sensible driving choices, which includes driving within the speed limits.
 It is important to understand that parents are the first role model for their kids, and if they indulge in irresponsible driving behavior, so will the kids.
 The parents must educate their kids on safe driving habits, and set strict rules for them.
 Parents must tell their kids that they ought to abide by the traffic rules and speed limit, or else they may lose their right to drive the car.

 If you or someone close to you has been injured by a speeding teen, you must discuss your case with a competent St Louis car accident attorney.
 An attorney at our law office can guide you through the claims process, and help get the compensation that you deserve.